Last Updated on

 The city was built high up on the mountain to be closer to Wymaco, the father of gods.
 For the Wiwa people this is still a sacred site, and for two weeks every September, descendants of the Teyuna gather here for ceremonies.

 It felt amazing to have the entire city to ourselves, basking in the mystical aura it emitted.
-There was only one other group of five people that reached the Lost City the same day as we did, and we only saw them once while we explored the city, and to think we were the only ones here, in this sacred place far away from any civilization, made this experience even more special.
+There was only one other group of five people that arrived at the Lost City the same day as we did, and we only saw them once while we explored the city.
+To think we were the only ones here, in this sacred place far away from any civilization, made the experience even more special.

 I was surprised when I realized how big La Ciudad Perdida was, since most of the brochures and travel guides only feature the same image: